Extinction Rebellion roadblock

 Marsham St, London.
 Wed 17 Oct 2018

-by residents living in tower blocks covered in Grenfell-style cladding demanded
+Government by residents living in tower blocks covered in

-140 signatures from MPs, councillors, trade unions, academics and
+over 140 signatures from MPs, councillors, trade unions, academics and

-other organisations was taken to James Brokenshire demanding swift action from
+other organisations was taken to James Brokenshire demanding swift

-be left to freeze or face astronomical heating bills while the
+not be left to freeze or face astronomical heating bills while the

 cladding is being replaced.
-The letter also asks that all new developments and refurbishments
+The letter also asks that all new

 should be established.

-housing in their area of choice and for no deportations of
+permanent housing in their area of choice and for no deportations of

 March for Further Education